 Probably not.
-Although many might think that bankruptcy will help eliminate student loan debt, it is very rare that student loans will be discharged in a bankruptcy.
+It is rare that student loans can be discharged in a bankruptcy.
 Although it is not considered a secured debt since there is no collateral, it remains “not dischargeable” much like child support obligations and income taxes.
 In the rare cases where it can be argued for discharge, the judge must be convinced that the debt places an undue hardship on your ability to lead an otherwise normal life.
 These rare cases can include a permanent disability preventing you from entering the workforce with no foreseeable prospects for future earnings.
 To speak with a bankruptcy attorney about whether you might qualify for a discharge of your defaulted student loan, click here for free bankruptcy advice.

 Why speak with an expert now?

-If you are struggling with your payment, you may qualify for Student Loan Relief.
-New programs can reduce your payment.
-The department of education has new programs which reduce you payment by adjusting it to your income.
+If you are struggling with your payment, find out your options for Student Loan Relief.
+The department of education has programs which reduce your payment by adjusting it to your income.
 That’s why they call it the income-based repayment plan.
 This means if you are between jobs or not earning the amount of money to comfortably make your payment, you can drastically reduce your student loan payments.
-Call and find out if you qualify for the best student loan consolidation today.
+Call and learn about student loan relief or visit the free government site at www.studentloans.gov.

 Need Relief from Private Loans?